 Legal Defenses for Embezzlement

-Embezzlement charges can be confusing so it’s a good idea to hire an experienced criminal defense attorney to represent you.
+The charges for this crime can be confusing so it’s a good idea to hire an experienced criminal defense attorney to represent you.
 An attorney can help you understand your rights and present you with the best ways to defend yourself.
-Some of the common legal defenses against embezzlement include:
+Some of the common legal defenses against this crime include:

 - You believed in good faith that you had a right to the property.

 - You were falsely accused.